westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 ### Identify ZNS Controller

-The Zoned Namespace Command Set specification currently defines only one field in the command set's Identify Controller: the Zone Append Size Limit (ZASL), encoding the maximum command size for a Zone Append command.
-The example below returns '5', which corresponds to 128k bytes for maximum append:
+The Zoned Namespace Command Set specification currently defines only one field in the command set's Identify Controller: the Zone Append Size Limit (ZASL).
+The Zone Append Size Limit (ZASL) encodes the maximum command size for a Zone Append command.
+The example below returns '5', which corresponds to 128k bytes (the maximum size that can be appended in this example):

 ```plaintext
 # nvme zns id-ctrl /dev/nvme1n1